Voyagers’ Community School was opened in 2004, initially as a homeschool resource center.

 Our new home, the historic Fred Steelman Elementary School, built in 1908, is adjacent to the area once referred to as Fort Monmouth, which offers unmatched forward-thinking opportunities for innovation and outdoor recreation.
 Just down the street, the Bliss Price Arboretum, with many acres of paths through woodlands, provides a haven for wildlife and Voyagers’ students.

-Since the school’s inception in 2004, inspired by John Dewey, Maria Montessori, the leaders of Reggio Emilia Schools, and others, we have provided a progressive, constructivist teaching and learning environment where children are seen as powerful, resourceful, and competent.
+Currently, located in Oceanport, NJ, in Russell Hall on the retired Fort Monmouth, we continue to be inspired by John Dewey, Maria Montessori, the leaders of Reggio Emilia Schools, and others.
+We provide a progressive, constructivist teaching and learning environment where children are seen as powerful, resourceful, and competent.
 The child is understood to be essential and fully recognized today rather than some time in the future.

 Voyagers’ Community School curriculum is shaped by pieces and parts of many approaches: